-First, I estimate whether tax collection is impacted by the assassination of mayors.
+First, I report the estimation results examining whether tax collection is impacted by the assassination of mayors.
 To capture changes in tax collection, I use the log of the total tax revenues as well as property taxes.
-I complement these measures with the per capita total and property tax revenues collected.
-To check whether other sources of revenue are affected, I include log of non-earmarked intergovernmental funds (fondos participaciones) and earmarked funds (aportaciones), revenues from provision of public services (derecho) and legal functions (aprovechamientos).
-Non-earmarked funds are determined at a state level based partially on tax revenue at the municipal level while others are independent of taxation (Careaga and Weingast 2003; Timmons and Broid 2013).
-Thus, a decrease in the capacity to collect taxes may also reduce non-earmarked funds but not others.
+I complement these measures with the per capita amount of total and property tax revenues collected.
+To check whether other sources of revenue are affected, I include log amount of intergovernmental non-earmarked funds (fondos participaciones) and earmarked funds (aportaciones), revenues from provision of public services (derecho) and legal functions (aprovechamientos)^{27 28}.
+Nonearmarked intergovernmental funds are determined at a state level based on tax revenue at the municipal level while other amounts are independent of taxation (Careaga and Weingast 2003; Timmons and Broid 2013).
+Thus, a decrease in the capacity to collect taxes may also reduce the amount of nonearmarked intergovernmental funds but not others.

-Municipalities affected by assassinations lose their capacity to gain revenues through taxation.
-Figure 4 reports the point estimates and the 95 percent confidence interval for the $\tau_h$ coefficients in Equation (2) for tax variables.
+I find that municipalities affected by assassinations lose their capacity to gain revenues through taxation.
+Figure 4 reports the point estimates and the 95 percent confidence interval for the τ_h coefficients in Equation (2) for tax variables.
 I also report the average of the post-assassination estimates and its 95 percent confidence interval as a shaded gray region in the figure.
 Panel (a) shows that tax revenues in the affected municipalities decline immediately, with negative effects persisting in the 6 years.
 On average, tax collection declines by 29.9% in the affected municipalities.
-Per capita tax revenue falls by 102 pesos.
-Based on the control mean in Table 4, the rate of decline is similar to that of total tax revenues ( $\frac{102.505}{364.883} = 0.281$ ).
-Total and per capita property tax revenue fall by 21.7% and 56 pesos per person, respectively.
-Both decline at similar rates when using control mean in Table 4 ( $\frac{56.184}{238.386}$ = 0.236).
+Per capita tax collection is reduced by 102 pesos per person.
+The other panels show that this is largely driven by property tax, with total tax and per capita amounts declining by 21.7% and 56 pesos per person, respectively29.
 Thus, fiscal capacity diminishes among municipalities experiencing assassinations.

-27. Non-earmarked funds are comprised of General participation fund (FGP) and Municipal Development Fund (FFM).
+^{27.} Non-earmarked funds are comprised of General participation fund (FGP) and Municipal Development Fund (FFM).
 While equity across regions is the main objective, the latter also takes into account local taxation efforts (OECD 2016).

-28. Earmarked funds are broken down into Municipal Fund for Social Infrastructure (FISM) and Funds for Municipal Development (FORTAMUN).
+^{28.} Earmarked funds are broken down into Municipal Fund for Social Infrastructure (FISM) and Funds for Municipal Development (FORTAMUN).
 Both are granted conditional on infrastructural and development projects within the municipalities while taking poverty levels and demographic factors into account (Larreguy et al. 2020).

 This effect carries over to other sources of revenue determined by local taxation.
 The results are reported in Figure 5.
 For the non-earmarked funds, there is a decline in these funds by roughly 10%, as evidenced by Panel (a) in Figure 5.
-This outcome can be seen as an extension of the fall in tax-collecting capacity since the amount of this fund is partially determined by municipal tax revenue.
+This outcome can be seen as an extension of the decrease in tax collecting capacity since the amount of this fund is partially determined by municipal tax revenue.
 Other revenue sources that are determined by demographic factors, usage of public service, and legal functions are unaffected.
 The estimated treatment effects for earmarked funds, revenue from public services, and legal charges are statistically indistinguishable from zero.
 The results highlight that the loss of capacity to maintain tax collection can extend to other sources of revenue.